Alcohol in antiquity helped create the base of civilization. Humans have made alcoholic beverages since long before recorded history.

 Cir.
 1750 B.C.

 The famous Code of Hammurabi devoted attention to alcohol.
-However, there were no penalties for drunkenness; in fact, it was not even mentioned.
-The concern was fair commerce in alcohol.45 Nevertheless, although it was not a crime, it would appear that the Babylonians were critical of drunkenness.46
+There were no penalties for drunkenness.
+In fact, it was not even mentioned.
+The concern was fair commerce in alcohol.45 Although it was not a crime, it would appear that the Babylonians were critical of drunkenness.46

 By 1700 B.C., wine making was commonplace in Greece.
 During the next thousand years wine drinking assumed the same function so commonly found around the world.
 It was incorporated into religious rituals.
 Became important in hospitality.
 Was used for medicinal purposes and it became an integral part of daily meals.47 As a beverage, it was drunk in many ways.
 Warm and chilled, pure and mixed with water, plain and spiced.48